donpowers/json-study/study.md

 In your responses, be sure to cite any relevant sources you consulted in your search.
-We ask you to write responses in your own words in order to see how you process what you've read.
+We ask you to write responses in your own words in order to see how you process what you"ve read.
 Please do not respond with direct quotes from source material.
-Instead, digest what you've read and repeat it in your own voice.
+Instead, digest what you"ve read and repeat it in your own voice.

 ## Required Reading